LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/unittest-article.md

 ## <a id="rdp_workflow"></a>RDP APIs Application Workflow

 Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
-The first step of an application workflow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API's.
+The first step of an application workflow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API.

 The API requires the following access credential information:
 - Username: The username.